Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Introduction

 In our implementation, all the policies are learnt using deep deterministic policy gradient (DDPG)~\cite{LillicrapHPHETS15}, which has been chosen due to its widely reported effectiveness in continuous control; however, most RL algorithms compatible with continuous actions could have been used within the proposed SLD framework.
 Our experimental results involve $13$ continuous control environments using the MuJoCo physics engine~\cite{todorov2012mujoco} within the OpenAI Gym framework~\cite{brockman2016openai}.
 These environments cover a variety of robot manipulation tasks with increasing level of complexity, e.g. pushing, sliding and pick-and-place tasks with a Fetch robotic arm, in-hand object manipulation with a Shadow's dexterous hand, multi-object stacking, and non-rigid object manipulation.
-Overall, across all environments, we have found that our approach can achieve faster learning rate and higher success rate compared to existing methods, especially in more challenging tasks such as stacking objects and manipulating non-rigid objects.
+Overall, across all environments, we have found that our approach can achieve faster learning rate and higher success rate compared to baselines methods, especially in more challenging tasks such as stacking objects and manipulating non-rigid objects.
+Baselines are provided to represent existing approaches that use reward-shaping, curiosity-based auxiliary rewarding and auxiliary goal generation techniques.

 The remainder of the paper is organised as follows.
 In Section~\ref{sec:relatedwork} we review the most related work, and in Section~\ref{sec:background} we provide some introductory background material regarding the RL modelling framework and algorithms we use.
 In Section~\ref{sec:method}, we develop the proposed methodology.
 In Section~\ref{sec:environments} we describe all the environments used for our experiments, and the experimental results are reported in Section~\ref{sec:experiments}.
 Finally, we conclude with a discussion and suggestions for further extensions in Section~\ref{sec:conclusion_discussion}.